 - Resist "weed and feed" and "winterizer" marketing.
 Weed and feed pre-emergent combos are not not effective at reducing weeds this time of year and winterizers usually contain high nitrogen.

 - To emphasize: your lawn is dormant, so don't apply a product with high nitrogen.
 Why not?
 Nitrogen's job is to promote fresh, green growth and you don't want tender, new growth when there are frosty temperatures lurking.
 That new growth will get zapped by the frost, causing your lawn to struggle.
-Let it sleep like it wants to this time of year.
+Let it sleep through the winter.

 - Fertilizer products with phosphorus and potassium are safe, but there's not much reason to apply them unless they are included in a pre-emergent herbicide.
 But wait!
 The best time to apply pre-emergents for summer weeds is in February so we'll prompt you next month.